 - If you want to, you can make notes as you go along;

-Top tips for making e learning work (for managers)
+Top tips for making e learning work

 - Always consider available e learning alongside other training and development opportunities as part of a blended learning pathway